michalvankodev/michalvankodev-site/_posts/blog/2021-05-07-introduction-javascript-to-javascript-application-testing.md

 Component tests take individual components and test them as a unit.
 These can run in the browser or just _DOM_ simulator.

-These tests, just like unit tests, should ensure the expected output of the component is rendered based on the component input.
+These tests, just like unit tests, should ensure that the expected output of the component is rendered based on the component input.
 They should also test the behavior of the component when any internal state change happens.
 For example, when you open an accordion, you should expect the children to be shown in the output.
 You can also expect, that the passed callbacks are being called according to event triggers.